 We all have reasons to run.
 For some, it’s to simply keep fit & healthy, while others thrive on the competitive side of running.
 In a frank and brutally honest account, club member Louise Kelly explains how running is a way of making a better life for herself.

 I’ve sat down several times trying to write this.
 It’s not easy looking back on your past and trying to find the threads, those dark parts of one’s life that lead them towards issues with mental health.
+For cure and precaution of the health click here.
 I suppose the only place to start is at the beginning and for me that starts in childhood.
 Every school had one, that one child everyone picked on and bullied.
 Well that was me.
 I had my head slammed off lampposts.
 I was dragged into the toilets and physically attacked.
 To this day I still don’t know why I was picked out.